-6.4.3 Field Season Sampling
+6.5.3 Field Season Sampling

 Mosquitoes will be sampled using the same schedule at all domains where mosquitoes are present, irrespective of local density.
-During the field season, mosquito sampling sessions will occur every other week at the core site and every off week at one of the relocatable sites (alternating between the two relocatables, resulting in a sampling rate of every 4th week at each relocatable site) (Figure 3).
-According to this design, one site is sampled every week.
-The number of weeks in a field season varies among domains and the criteria for the beginning and end of the field season are detailed below (Section 6.2.2.5).
+During the field season, mosquito sampling sessions will occur every other week at the core site and monthly at each of the relocatable sites (Figure 3).
+The number of weeks in a field season varies among domains and the criteria for the beginning and end of the field season are detailed below (Section 6.5.4).
+In addition, the core site will be the indicator site for off-season sampling.

 Figure 3.
 Field season mosquito sampling schedule for a representative domain.
-Sampling occurs at one site each week, alternating between the core and relocatable sites.
+Sampling typically occurs at one site each week, alternating between the core and relocatable sites.
 The number of weeks in the field season varies among domains.